Alpha-Blend-Interactive/docs/docs/cck/lua/getting-started.md

 Your project is now ready for VSCode!
 You will now get syntax highlighting and auto-complete in Lua files.

-## Notes
+!!!
+Note

-* Remember to always open the folder in VSCode rather than individual `*.lua` files, otherwise autocomplete and linting will not work properly.
+    Remember to always open the project folder (above Assets) in VSCode rather than individual `*.lua` files, otherwise LuaLS autocomplete and linting will not work properly.